Telecominfraproject/wlan-cloud-ucentralgw/README.md

 You will need to upgrade your device to the latest firmware.
 Once updated, you will need to copy the 4 files mentioned above in the `/certificates` directory.
 Please remove all old keys or certificates from the `/etc/ucentral` directory (anything ending in `.pem`).

+### Default device configuration
+By default, the devices will receive a built-in default configuration.
+This built-in default configuration is probably no what you need.
+So there are 2 options in order to specify your own default configuration:
+- In the OWGW data directory, you can create a `default_config.json` file that contains your own personal configuration
+- Using the OWGW UI, on the left hand pane, there is a `configurations` choice.
+There you can do the same but apply it with more granularity ot each device type you may be deploying.

 ### Command line options
 The current implementation supports the following.
 If you use the built-in configuration file, you do not need to use any command-line